The Florida Master Gardener Volunteer Program

-To assist Extension Agents in providing research-based horticultural education to Florida residents.
+Mission: To assist Extension agents in providing research-based horticultural education to Florida residents.

-The Florida Master Gardener Program is a volunteer-driven program that benefits UF/IFAS Extension and the citizens of Florida.
+The Florida Master Gardener Volunteer Program is a citizen-driven program that benefits UF/IFAS Extension and the residents of Florida.
 The program relies on dedicated volunteers who have an interest in gardening and in giving back to their communities.

 In 1979, a group of Florida Extension agents chose to maximize resources by using a new volunteer training model developed in Washington in 1973, called the Master Gardener program.
 The horticulture "Master" volunteer concept is so effective that it has since spread throughout the United States and several provinces of Canada.
 Read more about the development of the original program (Washington State University website; PDF).

-For example, in October 2006 the state Master Gardener office released updated statewide bylaws.
-In July 2007, the statewide office created an identity standards guide to help Master Gardeners and county coordinators understand the use of the Master Gardener name and the Florida Master Gardener logos, which is updated regularly.
+For example, in October 2017 the state Master Gardener Volunteer office released updated statewide bylaws.
+The statewide office maintains a identity standards guide to help Master Gardener Volunteers and county coordinators understand the use of the Master Gardener name and the Florida Master Gardener logos, which is updated regularly.

 The success of the program has been phenomenal.
 Even during the 2020 pandemic, Florida Master Gardener Volunteers (MGVs) were able to contribute to the UF/IFAS Extension service and volunteered 186,000 hours.
 A volunteer hour is valued at $24.93 in the state, resulting in a contribution worth $4.6 million to the citizens of Florida.

 Despite the limitations of stay-at-home orders, volunteers were able to answer horticulture questions via phones and email.
 They also held horticulture trainings for Extension clientele via online learning platforms such as Zoom.

 Volunteers also increased their personal horticulture expertise by logging over 60,000 continuing education credits.
 Additionally, 657 new MGV trainees were trained to become active in the organization.